Mithesh14/ipl-auction/README.md

 ## Deployment

-This app is configured for Railway/Render deployment with:
+This app is configured for cloud deployment (Railway, Render, etc.) with:
 - `Procfile` for web service
-- Environment variable PORT support
+- Environment variable PORT support (auto-detected)
 - Database initialization on startup

+### Quick Deploy

+1. Push code to GitHub
+2. Connect to Railway.app or Render.com
+3. Select repository
+4. Auto-deploys with permanent URL

+See deployment platform documentation for details.

 ## Tech Stack